The majority of our patients never need to stay on our wards. However, some benefit from a stay at one of the hospices for a specific reason.

-If your condition is stable and the only follow-up care you may need will be provided by your own GP.
+If your condition is stable, the only follow-up care you may need will be provided by your own GP.
 Hospice services will still be an option for you should your situation change, or if your GP needs to ask advice about your care.

-Some people need to stay in touch for follow up appointments through our outpatient clinics at the hospice or one of our outreach centres.
-Many people also benefit from coming to Pilgrims Therapy Centre where you can access a range of support to help you live better when you return home from our Wellbeing and Social Programme.
+Some people need to stay in touch for follow-up appointments through our outpatient clinics at the hospice or one of our outreach centres.
+Many people also benefit from coming to Pilgrims Therapy Centre, where you can access a range of support from our Wellbeing Programme to help you live better when you return home.

 Occasionally, following an inpatient stay, a patient or their family may decide that a residential care home is an option for further care and support.

 A patient may leave the hospice to spend a little time in a community hospital, where this is most appropriate for their needs.